Originally published April 10, 2018; updated January 26, 2022

 Hybrid Electric Vehicle (HEV)

 A hybrid uses the combined efforts of both a gasoline engine and a battery-powered electric motor to drive the vehicle.
-The work of driving the vehicle is shared between the two propulsion sources in the best way possible at any given time.
+The work of driving the vehicle is shared between the two propulsion sources in the most efficient way possible at any given time.

 Power for the electric motor is created by a built-in generator and stored in an on-board battery.
-In a hybrid, all power is generated on board, and there’s no plugging-in possible.
+In a hybrid, all power is generated on board, so it can't be plugged in to recharge.

 The nutshell?
-In a hybrid, a battery-driven electric motor is used to reduce the workload of the gasoline engine, often dramatically.
+In a hybrid, a battery-driven electric motor is used to reduce the workload of the gasoline engine, often dramatically, which helps cut down on the fuel consumed.

 Because of the added power and torque generated by the hybrid’s electric motor, performance is typically on par, or superior, to an equivalent vehicle with a conventional powerplant.